-The Company participates in a collaborative arrangement, SimVenturesTM, with Laerdal Medical A/S (Laerdal Medical).
+The Company participates in a collaborative arrangement, SimVenturesTM, with Laerdal Medical A/S ("Laerdal Medical"), which is ending effective March 1, 2018.
 The Company receives 50 percent of the profits or losses generated from this collaborative arrangement.
 The parties did not form a separate legal entity as part of the collaborative arrangement; therefore, the Company accounts for SimVentures as a collaborative arrangement in accordance with applicable accounting guidance.
+For the year ended December 31, 2017, the Company recorded approximately \$2.2 million of revenues and \$1.2 million of expenses related to the collaborative arrangement.
 For the year ended December 31, 2016, the Company recorded approximately \$2.7 million of revenues and \$1.4 million of expenses related to the collaborative arrangement.
 For the year ended December 31, 2015, the Company recorded approximately \$2.2 million of revenues and \$1.8 million of expenses related to the collaborative arrangement.